shalina2/seattle-301d39/06-node-express-apis/LAB.md

 For this lab assignment, you will convert a location entered by the user into a latitude and longitude, then use those values to request weather information for that location.
 As your City Explorer back end progresses in labs 6 through 9, you will use the latitude and longitude to request information from other APIs from the same search query.

+### Workflow
+- We will be using the Trello project management tool for the duration of this project.
+- Go to the [City Explorer Trello Board](https://trello.com/b/ZmD87LCC), open the "Settings" link and "Make a copy" of the board
+- Also on the Settings tab, click the "Filter" link to view just the current day
+- With your partner, review the user stories and analyze the feature requests and requirements in the lab.
+- Within each story, create the necessary tasks as a checklist and any additional notes or validations you need to complete the story.
+Be careful to order things properly, taking dependencies into account.
+- During the day with your partner, check off tasks as you complete them, and move the story cards through the workflow.

 ### Repository set-up

 - One person from your group should create a new repository on GitHub called `lab-06-back-end`.
 Add your partner(s) as collaborator(s).